mkner/visual-odometry/README.md

 ##

-<sub>Project is partially derived and motivated by a suggested continued research direction from the University Of Tornoto course "Visual Perception for Self-Driving Cars"</sub>
+<sub>Project is partially derived and motivated by a suggested continued research direction from the University Of Tornoto course *Visual Perception for Self-Driving Cars*</sub>